ldegani/Python_exercises/README.md

 # Python_exercises
 This is the list and the codes of the exercises that I used to study and learn how to code in Python;
-The list from 01 to 115 are all from the original python.org list;
+The exercises from 01 to 115 are all from the original [python.org](https://wiki.python.org.br/ListaDeExercicios) list;

 ------------------ SEQUENCE STRUCTURE ------------------